-- std::string and std::vector constructors and member functions are constexpr. - The algorithms of the Standard Template Library are declared constexpr.
+- The constructors of std::string, and std::vector constructors and member functions are constexpr. - The algorithms of the Standard Template Library are declared constexpr.

 If a function is declared as constexpr, it has the potential to run at compile time.